Amyotrophic Lateral Sclerosis (ALS)

 - We are the only program in Kansas to earn recognition from the ALS Association as a Certified Treatment Center of Excellence.

-- We are committed to extending advanced care to as many patients as possible, as conveniently as possible.
+- We are committed to extending advanced care to as many people as possible, as conveniently as possible.

 Leading research and clinical trials